mabex1/Bacteria-Evolution/README.md

 1. Watch the simulation run
 2. Add food manually by clicking anywhere
-3. Speed up time to see evolution in action
 4. Restart to start a new simulation

 ## Requirements